johnfedoruk/bangular/aio/content/guide/universal.md

 It gives the appearance of a near-instant application.

 Meanwhile, the browser downloads the client app scripts in background.
-Once loaded, Angular transitions from the static server-rendered page to the dynamically rendered views of the interactive client app.
+Once loaded, Bangular transitions from the static server-rendered page to the dynamically rendered views of the interactive client app.

 You must make a few changes to your application code to support both server-side rendering and the transition to the client app.